Ricardo Carvalho: Style of play

-Carvalho has always been a centre back who stood out in particular for his intelligence, and ability to read the game and time his challenges.
-He is quick, good in the air and possesses superb technique and good passing ability, which has led him to be compared to the legendary Italian defender Franco Baresi.
-Although he does not possess the physical strength of other defenders, he is known for his tenacity and hard-tackling style of play; in an interview with the Champions League's official magazine, Carvalho said of his playing style and physique:
+Carvalho was always a centre back who stood out in particular for his intelligence, and ability to read the game and time his challenges.
+He was quick, good in the air and possessed superb technique and good passing ability, which led him to be compared to the legendary Italian defender Franco Baresi.
+Although he did not possess the physical strength of other defenders, he was known for his tenacity and hard-tackling style of play; in an interview with the Champions League's official magazine, Carvalho said of his playing style and physique: